qpfiffer/qpfiffer.com/posts/2013-10-24-Hong_Kong_Day_2.markdown

 The plan now is to hang out and rest at the hotel for a bit, then check out some kind of light show at night.
 Maybe go to a restaurant or something.

+* Went to a place called Ipuudu HK for ramen.
+Pretty good.
+They'd scream out japanese a la pizza schmizza everytime someone did certain things.
+* Went to see the Hong Kong nighttime skyline from the kowloon waterfront.
+  Looked glorious.
+* Rode the star ferry back over the bay to get to the Wan Chai stop.
+It only cost 2.5 HKD.
+* I wanted to stop at the Wan Chai computer market again but pretty much evertyhing was closed by 9 PM or so.

 Observations:

 * There seems to be no cultural idea of walking in a certain pattern.
 Walkways